MarkhamLee/HardwareMonitoring/README.md

 * InfluxDB for storing the data
 * Grafana for visualization, my original plan was to use Streamlit, but after seeing how easy it was to configure Grafana, I decided to switch course
 * I also used node-red for quickly wiring and configuring things like Mosquitto to Influx to Grafana
 * Grafana, InfluxDB, Mosquitto & Node-Red are all running in containers on a Raspberry Pi (separate from the one gathering temp data).
-I'm not completely happy with Node-Red so I'll probably use something else when this reaches its final form and is used for my SBC cluster.
+I was initially skeptical about Node-Red, but after using it for about two months I'm quite happy with it for small scale tasks or receiving data from IoT sensors.

 #### Things I want to add/do in the future: